briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 	f.
 Maintenance: Ongoing support and updates are provided after the product is released.

+# Waterfall - changed

 3. We used to do all of these but now, you're going to do more requirements, design, less implementation, very little testing.

-And lots of code review.
+4. And lots and lots of code review.

 # Boehm Spiral
 1. https://en.wikipedia.org/wiki/Spiral_model#/media/File:Spiral_model_(Boehm,_1988).svg